The Jewish LobbyThe largest single-issue lobby in the USA

 1. Jewish Funding Levels of Politicians

-As of January 2024, the top ten US politicians getting Jewish money since 1990 are:
+As of January 2024, the top ten U.S. politicians getting Jewish money since 1990 are:

 #1 Joe Biden, $4,346,264